pastelnetwork/go-raptorq/README.rst

   of parity disks in RAID arrays—can be scaled up or down on demand without having to re-code contents on the existing disks.

-We at `Harmony`_ are developing and using ``go-raptorq`` in order to implement a near-optimal, adversary-resilient, and stable-latency message broadcasting mechanism for use in our highly scalable and performant blockchain network.

 Using ``go-raptorq``
 ====================